sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

      - Node vs State: Node is bookeeping datastructure used to represent search tree.
 A state corresponds to configuration of the world.
 Nodes are on a particular path defined by parent pointer, whereas states are not.
 Two different nodes may contain the same world state which might be generated via different search paths.

    - **Problem solving Performance**:
-     - Completeness: Is algorithm guaranteed to find a solution, if there is one?
+     - **Completeness**: Is algorithm guaranteed to find a solution, if there is one?
-     - Optimality: Does the algorithm find optimal solution.
+     - **Optimality**: Does the algorithm find optimal solution.
-     - Time Complexity: Measured in terms of number of nodes generated during search.
+     - **Time Complexity**: Measured in terms of number of nodes generated during search.
-     - Space Complexity: Maximum number of nodes stored in memory.
+     - **Space Complexity**: Maximum number of nodes stored in memory.

+### Uninformed Search Strategies
+Blind search.
+Generate successors and distinguish goal state from non-goal state.
+No additional information

+#### Breadth First Search